Kidstoysstudio's ultimate activity book collection Download activity book

 LEGO Kingdoms

-LEGO Kingdoms is the name of the medieval LEGO theme released in June 2010 that replaces the fantasy-based Castle theme that had existed since 2007.
+LEGO Kingdoms is the name of the medieval LEGO theme released in June 2010 that replaces the fantasy-based Castle theme that existed since 2007.

 More to reality